utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

                                 <li>Read the instructions and
                                     click "Next" to go to the QR code page.
                                     <img src="InitSetup_AuthenticatorApp02.png"></li>
-                                <li>Open the Microsoft Authenticator app on your smart phone,
+                                <li>Open the Microsoft Authenticator app on your smartphone,
                                     select "Add account" from the icon in the upper-right, then "Work or school account", and "Scan QR code".
                                     <img src="xxxxxxxxxxxxxxxxx.png"></li>